RBMK: Design flaws and safety issues

-As an early Generation II reactor based on 1950s Soviet technology, the RBMK design was optimized for speed of production over redundancy.
-It was designed and constructed with several design characteristics that proved dangerously unstable when operated outside their design specifications.
+As an early Generation II reactor based on 1950s Soviet technology, the RBMK design was optimized for speed of production but sacrificed redundancy.
+Several of its design characteristics would prove to be dangerously unstable when operated outside their design specifications.
 The decision to use a graphite core with natural uranium fuel allowed for massive power generation at only a quarter of the expense of heavy water reactors, which were more maintenance-intensive and required large volumes of expensive heavy water for startup.
-However, it also had unexpected negative consequences that would not reveal themselves fully until the 1986 Chernobyl disaster.
+However, its unintended consequences would not reveal themselves fully until the Chernobyl disaster in 1986.

 High positive void coefficient

 Light water (ordinary H2O) is both a neutron moderator and a neutron absorber.
 This means that not only can it slow down neutrons to velocities in equilibrium with surrounding molecules ("thermalize" them and turn them into low-energy neutrons, known as thermal neutrons, that are far more likely to interact with the uranium-235 nuclei than the fast neutrons produced by fission initially), but it also absorbs some of them.

 In the RBMK series of reactors, light water functions as a coolant, while moderation is mainly carried out by graphite.
 As graphite already moderates neutrons, light water has a lesser effect in slowing them down, but could still absorb them.
 This means that the reactor's reactivity (adjustable by appropriate neutron-absorbing rods) must take into account the neutrons absorbed by light water.

 In the case of vaporisation of water to steam, the place occupied by water would be occupied by water vapor, which has a density vastly lower than that of liquid water (the exact number depends on pressure and temperature; at standard conditions, steam is about 1/1350 as dense as liquid water).
 Because of this lower density (of mass, and consequently of atom nuclei able to absorb neutrons), light water's neutron-absorption capability practically disappears when it boils.
 This allows more neutrons to fission more U-235 nuclei and thereby increase the reactor power, which leads to higher temperatures that boil even more water, creating a thermal feedback loop.